jborgers/PMD-jPinpoint-rules/docs/JavaCodePerformance.md

 **Problem:** Creating a security provider is expensive because of loading of algorithms and other classes.
 Additionally, it uses synchronized which leads to lock contention when used with multiple threads.
 **Solution:** This only needs to happen once in the JVM lifetime, because once loaded, the provider is available from the Security class.
-Create the security provider only once: only in case it is nog available from the Security class, yet.
+Create the security provider only once: only in case it is not available from the Security class, yet.
 **Rule name:** AvoidRecreatingSecurityProviders.
 **Example:**
 ```java